Primitive wonderful varieties: Classification of wonderful varieties

+These constructions are used in \cite{Lu01} to deal with more general spherical varieties than wonderful ones, so not all homogeneous spherical data are obtained as above, i.e.\ not all are of the form $(\overline\s, \Z\Sigma, c)$ where $\s$ is a spherical system.
+Let us call here {\em special} those that have such form.

+It is equivalent to work with a spherical $G$-system $\s$ or with $(\overline \s, \Z\Sigma, c)$, since one determines the other.
+Therefore we can restate Theorem~\ref{thm:luna} equivalently as follows: \begin{quote} The map $X\mapsto (\overline{\s_X}, \Z\Sigma_X, c_X)$ induces a bijection between $G$-isomorphism classes of wonderful $G$-varieties and special homogeneous spherical data of $G$. \end{quote}

+Finally, let $Z(G)$ be the center of $G$ and $G_0=G/Z(G)$ the adjoint group of $G$.
+Thanks to \cite[Theorem 2]{Lu01}, the above second version of Theorem~\ref{thm:luna} is a consequence of the following statement: \begin{quote} The map $X\mapsto \s_X$ induces a bijection between $G_0$-isomorphism classes of spherically closed wonderful $G_0$-varieties and spherically closed spherical $G_0$-systems. \end{quote}

-Thanks to the results in \cite{Lu01}, it is enough to assume that $G$ is of adjoint type, i.e.\ has trivial center.
-Under this assumption all spherical roots are sums of simple roots, i.e.\ $\Sigma\subset\mathbb N S$.
+Therefore we will assume from now on that $G$ is an adjoint group.
+Under this assumption all spherical roots belong to the root lattice.
+Actually, they are sums of simple roots, i.e.\ $\Sigma\subseteq \IN S$.